Impurity quadrupole moments as local probes of flux sectors in the Kitaev spin liquid: Results

 We here introduce the effective $\kappa$ term, which gaps out the bulk Majorana spectrum and gives rise to localized MZMs in the bound-flux sector.
 Furthermore, we examine the behavior of quadrupole moments and their correlations, both in the presence and absence of these zero modes.

-The effective $\kappa$ term defined in Eq. \eqref{eq: kappa-term} induces Majorana hoppings between NNN sites, with the magnitude depending on the local flux excitation gap.
+The effective $\kappa$ term in Eq. \eqref{eq: kappa-term} induces Majorana hoppings between NNN sites, with the magnitude depending on the local flux excitation gap.
 Since the internal flux gap around an impurity exhibits complicated parameter dependence, $\Delta_{\rm{int}}(g, \, D_z,\, \{\mathcal{U}^{\mu}\}, \{u^{\mu}\})$, as shown in Figs. \ref{fig: L32}b and c, evaluating the hopping amplitudes as explicit functions of these parameters becomes cumbersome.
-Instead, for simplicity, we assume that $\Delta_{\rm{int}}$ takes a constant value of $0.02J$, which is at least valid for $g/J=1$ with $0<D_z\leq0.1$ for the cluster of Fig. \ref{fig: L32}a as well as similar clusters we confirmed.
+Instead, for simplicity, we assume that $\Delta_{\rm{int}}$ takes a constant value of $0.02J$, which is at least valid for $g/J=1$ with $0<D_z\leq0.1$ for the cluster of Fig. \ref{fig: L32}a, as well as for the similar clusters that we examined.
 This results in an enhancement of the NNN hopping amplitudes compared with those in the bulk.
 We apply this amplification to all hoppings around each impurity, indicated by the blue or red dashed arrows in Fig. \ref{fig: MF_Majorana}.
+We here note that the parameter dependence of $\Delta_{\rm{int}}$ appears as renormalization of $\kappa$ or the field strength $h$ in phase diagrams.

 We evaluate the stability of the lowest flux sector at $g/J=1$ for various values of $D_z$ in the presence of a magnetic field.
 The resulting phase diagram is shown in Fig.~\ref{fig: phase_diagram}a.
-In the absence of the magnetic field, there is a critical $D_z$ that determines whether the bound-flux and zero flux sectors as the ground state, as discussed in Fig.~\ref{fig: L32_lowest}a.
-In the presence of fields, the boundary of the two sectors bends upward in Fig.~\ref{fig: phase_diagram}a, indicating the stabilization of bound-flux sector and enhanced critical $D_z$.
+In the absence of the magnetic field, there is a critical $D_z$ that determines which of the bound-flux and zero-flux sectors is the ground state, as discussed in Fig.~\ref{fig: L32_lowest}a.
+In the presence of fields, the boundary of the two sectors bends upward in Fig.~\ref{fig: phase_diagram}a, indicating the stabilization of the bound-flux sector and an increase in the critical value of $D_z$.
 This gives rise to another possible transition from the zero-flux sector to the bound-flux sector driven by external magnetic fields at moderate $D_z$.